Shapley, Weyl, Buterin, Freedman, Spinoza, Leibniz, and Kant

 1 | Shapley and his Values

-Suppose two players p1p_1 and p2p_2 can cooperate to achieve some goal and be rewarded by prizes:
+Suppose two players and can cooperate to achieve some goal and be rewarded by prizes:

 By teaming up and forming coalitions (ordered sets of agents), the players can receive the following payouts: